VARSHINI22009118/Mean-and-Variance/README.md

 #   Mean and variance of a discrete  distribution
+#   EXP NO:
+#   DATE :

 # Aim :